pipecat-ai/aws-workshops/lab-5/README.md

-# Pipecat voice agent with Deepgram, AWS Bedrock, AWS Strands, and pg_vector
+# Pipecat voice agent with Cartesia speech models, Amazon Bedrock, Strands, and pgvector

-This is the agent code used in the AWS Workshop [Building intelligent voice AI agents with Amazon Nova Sonic, Amazon Bedrock and Pipecat](https://catalog.workshops.aws/voice-ai-agents/en-US).
+This is the agent code used in Lab 5 of AWS Workshop [Building intelligent voice AI agents with Amazon Nova Sonic, Amazon Bedrock and Pipecat](https://catalog.workshops.aws/voice-ai-agents/en-US/module5).
+This lab uses Cartesia for TTS and AWS Transcribe for STT.
 Follow the instructions in that workshop to configure an AWS environment to use with this code.

 ## Understanding the Botfile

 To learn more about the architecture of a Pipecat botfile, you can read through the [Pipecat Overview](https://docs.pipecat.ai/guides/learn/overview).
 The rest of this guide will use some basic Pipecat terminology that's explained in those docs.

-Let's build the `agent.py` file that contains your agent.
+Let's build the `cartesia_bedrock_voice_agent_strands.py` file that contains your agent.

 ### Starting the botfile

-You'll need these imports at the top of `agent.py`.
+You'll need these imports at the top of `cartesia_bedrock_voice_agent_strands.py`.
 You can add them now, or refer back to this list as you add other code to the file.

 ```python
 import argparse